OpenRiskNet/home/openshift/wordpress-mysql-example/README.md

 /home/data/pv0002 *(rw,root_squash)
 ```

-Restart NFS to pick up the changes and check that the new exports are present.:
+As root or using sudo, restart NFS to pick up the changes and check that
+the new exports are present.:
 ```
 systemctl restart nfs-server
 showmount -e localhost
 ```

 ## Clone repo
+On the master (as a user that can create persistent volumes i.e. `system:admin`)

-Clone this repo and move into the dir with these contents:
+clone this repo and move into the dir with these contents:
 ```
 mkdir openrisknet
 cd openrisknet/